NuevoFoundation/workshops/content/english/pygame-pong/the-basics.md

 ## Name the class
 `class Paddle(pygame.Rect)`

 This is how you name the class `"Paddle"`.
 Now, notice the `pygame.Rect` inside `()`.
-You might have already imagined that in order to draw the paddle on a computer screen you need to draw it like a rectangle then define its dimensions and position on screen to make it look like a paddle.
-The `(pygame.Rect)` statement would allow us to tell Python compiler to have this object draw like a rectangle and provide all rectangle's attributes to it like `WIDTH` and `HEIGHT`.
-This helps us make use of all attributes available to the `Rectangle` class in Pygame library.
+You might have already imagined that in order to draw the paddle on a computer screen you need to draw it like a rectangle, then define its dimensions and position on screen to make it look like a paddle.
+The `(pygame.Rect)` statement allows us to tell the Python compiler to draw this object like a rectangle and provide all rectangle's attributes to it like `WIDTH` and `HEIGHT`.
+This helps us make use of all attributes available to the `Rectangle` class in the Pygame library.

 ## Add attributes
 `def __init__(self, velocity, up_key, down_key, *args, **kwargs):`